Trematoda: Reproductive system of blood flukes

-Most trematodes are hermaphrodites.
+Most trematodes are hermaphrodites, as are many internal parasites.
 Blood flukes (Schistosoma) are the only form of trematodes that are dioecious (have both a male and female sex).
 Blood flukes are unique in the way that they can undergo both asexual and sexual reproduction.
 Asexual reproduction occurs in the hepatopancreas of a freshwater snail, which serves as an intermediate host.
 Sexual reproduction occurs later in the life cycle, in the definitive (vertebrate) host.

 The male reproductive system usually includes two testes, though some species may have more.
 The testes are located posterior and dorsal to the ventral sucker.
 Spermatogenesis produces biflagellate sperm (sperm with two tails).
 Sperm is stored in the seminal vesicles, which are connected to the testes by the vas deferens.
 The male reproductive system varies considerably in structure between species; this can be very useful in species identification.

 The female reproductive system consists of one ovary connected to an elongated uterus by a ciliated oviduct.
 The uterus opens to the exterior at the genital pore (the common external opening of the male and female reproductive systems).
 The location of the ovary varies among different species, making the female reproductive system useful in species identification.
 At the base of the oviduct is a copulatory duct — termed Laurer's canal — which is analogous to a vagina.
 Oocytes are released from the ovary into the oocapt (the dilated proximal end of the oviduct).
 Sperm cells travel from the seminal vesicles through the uterus to reach the ootype (the dilated distal part of the oviduct), where fertilization occurs.
 The ootype is connected via a pair of ducts to a number of vitelline ducts that produce yolk.
 After the egg is surrounded by yolk, its shell is formed from the secretions of Mehlis' glands, the ducts of which also open into the ootype.
 From the ootype, the fertilized egg then travels back into the uterus, and is ultimately released from the genital atrium.